darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/quicktag.md

 ## Name

 quicktag.lua - add shortcuts to speed up tagging

 ## Description

 For faster attaching your favorite tags, the script adds shortcuts and the module "quicktag" in lighttable mode with a changeable number of buttons.
- To each button a tag can be assigned.
-If the tags do not exist in your database, they are added to the database once they get the first time attached to an image.
+ A tag can be assigned to each button.
+If the tags do not exist in your database, they are added to the database the first time they are attached to an image.

  The number of buttons/shortcuts can be changed in the lua preferences.
  Changes in the number require a restart of darktable.